pphyom/pphyom/README.md

 ## 👋 Hello, people!

-As a Computer Science graduate with hands-on experience as a Production Engineer at Supermicro, I offer a unique intersection of software development knowledge and real-world engineering expertise.
+As a Computer Science graduate with hands-on experience as a former Production Engineer at Supermicro, I offer a unique intersection of software development knowledge and real-world engineering expertise.
 My academic foundation in algorithms, system design, and problem-solving has enabled me to drive improvements in manufacturing efficiency and product quality in a fast-paced tech environment.

 ### Academic Background